MrRaveen/Saliya-Auto-Care-Web/README.md

-Official Web site of Saliya Auto Care
+## Official Web site of Saliya Auto Care

-## Note
-- Created for the diploma final project (for DSE232F-2023)
+ Created for the diploma final project (for DSE232F-2023)

 ## Features

-- Booking a service for vehicles
+- Booking a carrier service for vehicles
 - Browsing and viewing the products
 - Reading and inserting feedbacks for products
 - Details related to the company